 The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Bonds.
 The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered bond certificate will be issued for each maturity of the Bonds bearing the same interest rate, each in the aggregate principal amount thereof, and will be deposited with DTC.
+One fully-registered bond certificate will be issued for each maturity of each series of the Bonds, each in the aggregate principal amount of such maturity, and will be deposited with DTC.
 If, however, the aggregate principal amount of any issue exceeds \$500 million, one certificate will be issued with respect to each \$500 million of principal amount, and an additional certificate will be issued with respect to any remaining principal amount of such issue.